Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Endpoint or Feature Customisation.md

 # Endpoints Customisation

 You can selectively disable and remove endpoints and functionalities from Stirling PDF as per your requirements.
-There are many usecases for this such as
+There are many use-cases for this such as
-- Avoid confusion for users for functionality you/your business dont use.
+- Avoid confusion for users for functionality you/your business don't use.
-- Running a reduced version of Stirling-PDF that doesn't have the necicary backend to support the other apps.
+- Running a reduced version of Stirling-PDF that doesn't have the necessary server power to support the more advanced features.
-- Cleanup interface for features you dont use
+- Cleanup interface for features you don't use

 To do this `ENDPOINTS_TO_REMOVE` and `GROUPS_TO_REMOVE` have been setup.